Aerosane/discordjs-qovery/README.md

-# Deploying simple discord.js bot to Qovery(Web console)
+# Deploying simple discord.js bot to Qovery(Web console) For free.

 This repository contains tutorial and the total code used in it.